 (Image of Rummy Nose Tetra)

 Scientific name is Hemigrammus Bleheri but they are commonly known as Common Rummy Nose Neon Tetra or Firehead Tetra due to their unique appearance.
 Three parts of their body reflect three different patterns: bright red nose, silver body, and horizontally striped black-and-white tail.
-To those who love amazing displays inside their tank, Rummy Nose Neon Tetra will be the great choice as their features really make them stand out in the aquarium, especially when they swim together.
+To those who love amazing displays inside their tank, Rummy Nose Neon Tetra will be the great choice as their features really make them stand out in the aquarium tank, especially when they swim together.

 Fact: Rummy Nose Tetra is gifted with a long (1 - 1.5 inches (2.5 - 3.8 cm)), torpedo-shaped body which makes them a strong swimmer compared to other fish.